jht3820/oslits/README.md

 # 3. Install OSL ™ ITS

-### 3.1 Install OSL ™ ITS DB on ORACLE 11g r2
+### 3.1 Install OSL ™ ITS DB on Cubrid 9.3.3.

  - Install the installation scripts in the DB_install_script directory in order from number 1.
+ - Before creating the Cubrid function, compile the java file in the Cubrid Java Stored function folder and load it into Cubrid.
+After this, create a function.

 ### 3.2 OSL™ ITS DB Connection Address and Configuration
   ```
-      /oslits/src/main/resources/egovframework/egovProps/globals.properties Change the settings as shown below.
+      /oslops/src/main/resources/egovframework/egovProps/globals.properties Change the settings as shown below.

-      Globals.oslits.driver = Your DB Driver
+    Globals.lunaops.cubrid.driver= Your cubrid DB  Driver
-      Globals.oslits.url = Your DB URL
+    Globals.lunaops.cubrid.url= Your cubrid DB URL
-      Globals.oslits.username = Your DB username
+    Globals.lunaops.cubrid.username= Your DB username
-      Globals.oslits.password = Your DB password
+    Globals.lunaops.cubrid.password= Your DB password
    ```
 ### 3.3 OSL™ ITS Create the first system administrator
  ```
-      /oslits/src/main/resources/egovframework/egovProps/globals.properties Change the settings as shown below
+      /opsops/src/main/resources/egovframework/egovProps/globals.properties Change the settings as shown below

-      Globals.oslits.userJoin= N → Change it to Y so that the first system administrator can join.
+      Globals.opsops.userJoin= N → Change it to Y so that the first system administrator can join.

         ㄴ The ID created through membership is automatically created with the system administrator authority of the organization.
         ㄴ After creating through the system administrator ID membership, you need to remove the membership function by changing the   setting to 'N' again.